Reading Time: 17 minutes

 Nearby City: Portland

-East Lake : Deschutes County
+East Lake: Deschutes County

 Best time to visit: January, February, March, April

-Activities can be performed: Hiking, Horse Riding & Camping, Hunting, Nature Viewing, OHV Riding & Camping, Bicycling, Camping & Cabins, Caving, Fishing, Outdoor Learning, Picnicking, Rocks & Minerals, Scenic Driving, Water Activities, and Winter Sports.
+Activities: Hiking, Horse Riding & Camping, Hunting, Nature Viewing, OHV Riding & Camping, Bicycling, Camping & Cabins, Caving, Fishing, Outdoor Learning, Picnicking, Rocks & Minerals, Scenic Driving, Water Activities, and Winter Sports.

 Google Map Link: https://goo.gl/maps/xUJEkaRDSDwdYMQH6